 - 4 Tablespoons Flaxseed oil or Olive oil

 - 2 Tablespoons apple cider vinegar or balsamic vinegar more if you love vinegar

 - 1 pinch black pepper

 6 - 8 cups leafy salad greens

-Add cooked lentils to a large mixing bowl with olive oil, red onion sea salt, lemon juice, sunflower seeds and nutritional yeast.
+Add cooked lentils to a large mixing bowl with olive or avocado oil, red onions, sea salt, lemon juice, sunflower seeds and nutritional yeast.
 Mix with a fork to break up lentils and combine.

-In a separate small mixing bowl, combine the dressing ingredients.
+In a separate small mixing bowl, add the dressing ingredients and whisk to combine.

-To serve, place 2 cups of leafy greens or arugula on a plate and top with 1 cup of lentil salad and chopped avocado.
-Drizzle 1 - 2 Tablespoons of dressing over each salad
+To serve, place 2 cups of leafy greens or arugula on a plate and top with 1 cup of lentil salad and top with chopped avocado.
+Drizzle 1 - 2 Tablespoons of dressing over each salad and enjoy!

 *Trader Joe's sells cooked lentils found in the produce section that work great with this recipe.
 If you don't have access to Trader Joe's, cook 1 cup dry lentils according to package instructions.